vhnguyen0707/CMPUT404-assignment-css-hell/README.md

 Nguyen Vu
 =================
-# PART 1
+## Part 1

-For part 1, since there were already embedded CSS in all of the project gutenberg HTML files, I had to comment them out
+For part 1, since there were already embedded CSS in all of the project gutenberg HTML files, I had to comment them out.